top of page

 Humanity lives out of balance with the natural world.
 We desperately need to change our parasitic way of life as we damage the world through the plastic pandemic, climate change and biodiversity collapse.

-Swingtopia Dance has committed to doing everything digitally, eliminating the need for paper completely.
+Swingtopia Dance is all about the environment.
+We've committed to doing everything digitally, eliminating the need for paper completely.
 We try to use as little plastic as possible with the intention that we will one day never need it at all.
 We will never sell bottles of water because that was a stupid idea before it was even invented!
 We encourage everyone to make sustainable life choices, and to move from our current throwaway society to a circular economy.
+And what better way to do that then get a hobby that requires no materialism, only the company of other people ... something like swing dancing for example ... ;)

 Social Justice for African-Americans

 Swingtopia Dance advocates for African-Americans to find justice within their homeland.
-We share their stories so that others may know.
-We teach the African-American roots of the dance, and the Individual and systemic racism that they suffer even to this day.
+We teach the African-American roots of the dance, and the individual and systemic racism that they suffer even to this day.
+We share their stories so that others may know, and as a lesson to all humanity to find better ways of co-existing with all people's.

 Values Wall